near/threshold-signatures/README.md

 The repository provides two Threshold ECDSA protocol variants implemented over the Secp256k1 curve: an OT-based ECDSA scheme and a Robust ECDSA scheme.
-While both rely on the same DKG and resharing mechanisms, they differ in their signing workflows and preprocessing requirements.
+While both rely on the same DKG and key resharing, they differ in their signing workflows and preprocessing requirements.

 #### OT-based Threshold ECDSA